ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 Indicators
 ==========
-The Granta MI BoM Analytics API determines compliance against an indicator, which essentially represents a legislation with a threshold.
+The PyGranta BoM Analytics API determines compliance against an indicator, which essentially represents a legislation with a threshold.
 If a substance appears in a certain item, either directly or indirectly, in a quantity that exceeds that threshold, the item is non-compliant with that indicator.
 In cases where the legislation defines a per-substance threshold (for example, RoHS), then this per-substance threshold is used instead.